cap-js/docs/java/cqn-services/remote-services.md

 ### Limitations

-The following limitations are currently present for Remote OData Services in CAP Java:

-- Streaming of media content is not supported.
+Streaming of media content is not supported.
 This means that elements of an entity annotated with `@Core.MediaType` cannot be accessed via Remote OData Services and will cause an error.
 It is recommended to exclude these elements in your projections on the imported entity.